-Oil is forced through the oil passage in the crankshaft to each connecting rod journal.
-Oil is forced out at the journals and is thrown by centrifugal force against the cylinder walls and crankshaft main bearings, providing lubrication.
+The method of lubricating the moving parts of the compressor is the same in either type.
+Oil is forced through the oil passage in the crankshaft and out around each connecting rod journal.
+The turning motion of the crankshaft throws the oil that is forced out at the journals, against the cylinder bores and crankcase walls, lubricating the bores and crankshaft bearings.

-The wrist pins and wrist pin bushings are lubricated in two ways depending on the type connecting rod used.
-Some older compressors, and one current design use forged steel rifle drilled rods, through which oil is forced to the wrist pin bushings.
-Standard current design consists of a diecast aluminum or forged steel rod with an "oil catch-funnel" at the top of the rod and a short hole connecting to the wrist pin bushing.
-See Fig. 3.
+The wrist pins and wrist pin bushings are lubricated in two ways depending upon the type connecting rods used.
+Older design compressors had forged steel rifle-drilled rods through which oil was forced to the wrist pin bushings.
+Later versions had either die cast aluminum, cast ductile iron, or forged steel rods which were not rifle drilled but were drilled at the top of the rod.
+The wrist pins and bushings are lubricated by oil dripping from a drip-boss on the piston into a "catch-funnel" at the top of the rod and through the drilled passage to the bushings and pins.
+(SEE FIG. 7)